-To quantify constant interseismic velocities, HTDP incorporates 17 regions, with each region being one of two types.
+To quantify constant interseismic velocities, HTDP incorporates 27 regions, with each region being one of two types.
 With the first type, HTDP employs a 2D rectangular grid (in latitude and longitude) spanning a region for which velocities at the grid nodes have been previously determined from geodetic and geophysical data.
 With this type of region, HTDP uses bilinear interpolation to compute the 2D velocity at a user-specified location by using the stored 2D velocities for the grid nodes, in particular, the four grid nodes at the corners of the 2D grid cell containing this location.
 Table 1 lists the ten regions of this type and provides pertinent information about these regions.
+The locations of the velocity grids are shown in the map of Figure 1.
+Note that the St. Elias, Alaska, region is defined by a polygon the excludes the northwest portion of the rectangular envelope given in Table 1.
+The complete set of polygon vertices for all velocity grids and tectonic plates is given in file "initbd.f" included with the HTDP source code available for download.

 Table 1.
-Velocity grids used in HTDP
+The ten velocity grids defined in current version of HTDP.